HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/general_algorithm.rst

 ------------------------
 Having a distance matrix :math:`M^{distance}_{ij}` we can use  `k-medioids clustering <https://en.wikipedia.org/wiki/K-medoids>`_: to find subgroups of the data for which the data points follow similar decision paths in the random forest.
-In contrast to k-means, k-medioids does not require an embedding of the data points in a metric space but can be applied if only a matrix of the distances between the data points is available.
+We used k-medioids here, as, in contrast to k-means, it does not require an embedding of the data points in a metric space but can be applied if only a matrix of the distances between the data points is available.

 Optimization of number of clusters